-1 Thessalonians fits well into the book of Acts 17:1-9.
-Paul arrived in the city from Philippi, where he had been arrested illegally and released when he informed the Philippian magistrates he was a Roman citizen.
+Paul arrived in the Thessalonica after a short time in Philippi (Acts 17:1-9).
+In Philippi he was arrested illegally and released when he informed the Philippian magistrates he was a Roman citizen.
 As is typical for Paul he visits the local synagogue and “reasoned from the Scripture” that it was necessary for the Messiah to suffer, die, and rise from the dead.
 Luke indicates some Jews were persuaded, but also a “large number of God-fearing Gentiles and quite a few prominent women” (Acts 17:4).

 Because of this success, the Jews stir up a mob to “start a riot” and drive Paul out of the town.
 They seize Jason, a prominent Thessalonian who was hosting Paul and Silas in his home.
 The Jews bring Jason before the city officials and claim Paul has been “turning the world upside down,” defying Caesar’s decrees and claiming there is another king, Jesus.
 Paul is forced to leave the city and these opponents follow Paul to Berea (Acts 17:10-15).
 Paul is forced to travel alone to Athens (Acts 17:16-34) and eventually to Corinth (Acts 18).
 Silas and Timothy returned to Thessalonica and re-joined Paul in Corinth (Acts 18:5).
 In 1 Thessalonians 3:6, Paul says Timothy had just “just now come from you” and reported good news: the church has continued to grow in faith and love and has stood against the attacks made against it.
 Timothy may have delivered a letter from the Thessalonians to which Paul now responds in First Thessalonians.